 Putting the legislature in charge is the worst option.
 Politicians -including those who will run for election within the new district boundaries- are to decide themselves where to draw those boundaries???
 (In theory it's possible for a legislature itself to redraw districts in a fair way ...but in practice it doesn't happen often enough.)
 Although neither of the other two options is perfect either, they're less subject to corruption than having the legislature itself do the redistricting.
 A combination of the two, with both judges and citizens serving on the redistricting commission, may be a very good idea.
 Some ways to minimize corruption of citizen commissions are to select members semi-randomly and to let those members serve only once.

 It's realistic to expect such government improvements.
-In fact, some of them are already beginning to occur, for example these bellwether changes in the state of California.
-(And here's a description of the redistricting reform that has already occurred in California.)
-Instant Runoff Voting in particular began to be considered in several areas of our country several years ago.
+In fact, some of them are already beginning to occur.
+For example these bellwether changes in the state of California were considered over a decade ago, leading to this redistricting reform.
+Instant Runoff Voting (also called Ranked Choice Voting) began to be seriously considered in the U.S. several years ago, and is now being used in many places.

 Proposals for improving our government tend to be rather diffuse, and their proponents not so laser-focused as we're used to (the phrase "herding cats" comes to mind:-).
 So this list is probably notably incomplete and woefully out of date.
 Nevertheless it may help you discover groups of other people pursuing refinements to our government: